remorses/bundless/IDEAS.md

 ## Should this server be used in prod?

+No. But you can reuse plugins via PluginsExecutor, you could also pass additional context to plugins, to let them know you are in "production"

 I could make the dev server usable i prod, to reuse plugins, but this way i should completely change a lot of stuff, it's better to expose the pluginsExecutor and use it in your own server to resolve, load, transform and pass custom stuff, this way i can make something like nextjs

 Inside the server you would still be able to call build to build stuff for node for example